-- Our Zantac attorneys have helped our clients recover millions of dollars in compensation from companies that have manufactured dangerous and defective products.
+- Our Zantac injury attorneys have helped our clients recover millions of dollars in compensation from companies that have manufactured dangerous and defective products.

-- Our firm will maintain an open line of communication with you throughout your case.
+- Our law firm will maintain an open line of communication with you throughout your case.
 You will always be able to ask questions and receive updates.